pfroysdon/movie_rack/README.md

 **NOTE:**
 At the request of my colleagues, below is a list of vintage American movies that I like.
 My favorites are in BOLD.

-These are generally organized by actor or genere.
+These are generally organized by actor or genre, of course some fall into multiple categories.

 If you wish to contact me, send an email to [roysdonfibonaccipress@gmail.com](mailto:roysdonfibonaccipress@gmail.com)